OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

 ---
 title: 'Gatsy Series Part 1'
-description: Using Gatsby to transform markdown files to html
+description: Gatsby Data Layer
 date: '2019-08-12'
-image: 'cacoon.jpg'
+image: 'transform.jpg'
 ---

 # About
-This post is about transforming markdown files to html, a crucial step in programmatically creating pages with Gatsby.
+This article is about exploring the Gatsby data layer.
+We will be doing this by transforming a markdown file into renderable html.
+This can be very useful for instance when programatically creating pages with Gatsby.

 # Introducing Gatsby Data Layer
 The `data layer` is where all of your data is stored, and later on this data can be accessed using `GraphQL`.
 I like to think of the data layer almost as what the Redux store is to typical React projects.
 In order to place data into the Gatsby `data layer`, plugins are setup in the root file `gatsby-config.js`.
 We are going to be creaing a markdown file that is added to the Gatsby `data layer`, and then later on the markdown file is used to create renderable html.